ExperimentGrind

 Default Calculation: Automatically set to a suitable container based on the selected grinder Instrument and Amount of the sample.

-Pattern Description: An object of type or subtype Model[Container] or Object[Container] or a prepared sample.
+Pattern Description: An object of type or subtype Model[Container, Vessel] or Model[Container, GrindingContainer]

 GrindingBead